-Make a difference in Lymington: think about clothes and fabric
+Make a difference in Lymington: resolutions for the New Decade

 For a sustainable future we all need to make changes to the way we live our lives.